Avon, Indiana: Public schools

+Small parts of Avon extend into Brownsburg Community School Corporation.
+That district operates Brownsburg High School.

 Marching band

 The Avon High School marching band is well known throughout the country.
 The Avon Marching Black and Gold, led by Jay Webb, Matt Harloff, Daniel Wiles, Karl Hartman, and Robert Burns, was ranked number one in the state of Indiana by the Indiana State School Music Association (ISSMA) seven years in a row (two times in Class B, five times in Class A).
-The winning streak ended during the ISSMA state championship on November 1, 2008 when they placed second.
-They again placed first in Class A on October 31, 2009 and on October 30, 2010, marking their ninth state championship in only ten years.
+The winning streak ended during the ISSMA state championship on November 1, 2008, when they placed second.
+They again placed first in Class A on October 31, 2009, and on October 30, 2010, marking their ninth state championship in only ten years.
 On November 15, 2008, they were ranked as the best high school marching band in the country, placing first during Bands of America Grand Nationals for the first time in the school's history.
 The longest consecutive and uninterrupted national championship streak is three years, held by three schools: Marian Catholic High School (1987, 1988, 1989), Avon High School (2008, 2009, 2010) and Carmel High School (2016, 2017, 2018).
 In 2011, they placed 2nd.